 We enjoy being a part of Columbus, and are always looking for ways that we can provide service outside of our dental office.
 All three of our dentists are active in helping local schools and other organizations provide proper oral and dental healthcare to kids.
 Drs.
-Shaver, Aust and Vieira also help other charitable groups provide dental care to those who cannot afford it.
+Shaver and Aust also help other charitable groups provide dental care to those who cannot afford it.

 Everyone should be happy with their smile, and everyone should have a reason to smile.
 These are two things that we really believe at Gentle Family Dental Care, and the reasons we strive to provide superior dental care inside our office, while also making it a priority to give back to the families outside our office every day.